-The current and forecasted future makeup of the City of Toronto is one that is both highly diverse and increasingly expanding; indeed, the population of the City is estimated to reach 3.3. million by 2036 (Ontario Ministry of Finance, 2009).
+The current and forecasted future makeup of the City of Toronto is one that is both highly diverse and increasingly expanding; indeed, the population of the Greater Toronto Area is estimated to reach 9.2 million by 2036 (Ontario Ministry of Finance, 2009).
 Toronto’s swelling population encompasses a number of the vulnerable populations identified above.
 For instance, according to Statistics Canada, the First Nations population of the city grew 20% from 2001, reaching a total of 13,605 people as of 2006.
 This figure represents over 0.5% of the total population in the City, and 43% of the First Nations population in the Greater Toronto Area (GTA).
 Moreover, Statistics Canada reports that the City of Toronto was home to over 350,000 seniors in 2006.
 This number constitutes 14% of the City’s population, and 53% of all seniors living in the GTA.
 The City’s Social Development, Finance and Administrative Division forecasts that seniors will make up 17% of the City of Toronto population by 2031.
 Finally, an increasing number of Torontonians are low-income.
 For instance, in 2005 there were 134,247 family households and 165,156 persons not living in family households that reported before-tax income levels below Statistics Canada’s Low Income Cut-off (LICO) in 2005.
 The size of the low-income population recorded in 2005 was greater than in the early 1990s, and represents almost double the size as in the rest of the GTA, Ontario and Canada.
 Literature on health equity in a Canadian context focus show a direct relationship between health and income (e.g. McKeown et al. 2008; Lightman et al. 2008; Raphael 2002).
 For instance, a recent study by McKeown et al. (2008) shows that people living in low SES areas in Toronto experience increased risk factors for illness, higher occurrence of disease, and early mortality than people who reside in more affluent areas.
 Such risks will most certainly be aggravated by the impacts of climate change on the City.
 Similarly, a Waterloo-based study exploring the connection between effects of climate change and the homeless population found that exposure to extreme weather was high for this segment of the population; furthermore, exposure exacerbated pre-existing illnesses such as drug and alcohol addictions, mental illness, cardiovascular and respiratory conditions, as well as feelings of isolation and increased stress (Wandel et al., 2010).

-A more comprehensive examination of the various ways that the City of Toronto will suffer social, economic, and environmental injury as a direct result of climate change can be found in the Clean Air Partnership Report (2009), Climate Change Adaptation and Health Equity, including details about the affect of impacts on Toronto’s water supply and water quality, energy sources, transportation sector and services, buildings and infrastructure, urban ecosystem, tourism, and economy,
+A more comprehensive examination of the various ways that the City of Toronto will suffer social, economic, and environmental injury as a direct result of climate change can be found in the Clean Air Partnership Report (2009), Climate Change Adaptation and Health Equity, including details about the affect of impacts on Toronto’s water supply and water quality, energy sources, transportation sector and services, buildings and infrastructure, urban ecosystem, tourism, and economy.

 8. The threat of abrupt and non-linear adverse climate impacts, arising from positive feedback effects and important thresholds in the climate system.